 This block takes information from external table and re-fill session variables USER, GROUP, DISPLAYNAME and LOGLEVEL:

-select username, groupname, displayname, to_number(loglevel)
+select username, groupname, displayname, to_number(loglevel) from OBIEE_EXT_TAB_AUTH where username=':USER' and password=':PASSWORD'

 Use this block as execution precedence in the b_int_special_group_indicator block: